 14.6.
-Sample Preparation, Analysis and Security
+Sample Preparation, Analysis and Security 14.6.1.

-14.6.1.
 Security and Chain of Custody of Samples

 Sampling at the site is always conducted under the supervision of a geologist.
-The samples are then delivered and turned over to the Maligaya Sample Preparation Laboratory, and eventually to the AMCI Assay Laboratory.
+From the sampling area, the samples are delivered and turned over to the Maligaya Sample Preparation Laboratory, and eventually to the AMCI Assay Laboratory.
 The transfer and storage of samples are monitored by the QA/QC Department through the use of transmittals submitted every time sample custody changes hands.
-The sample dispatching flowcharts for mine, exploration, and drilling samples are shown in the figures below (Figures 1 & 2).
+The sample dispatching flowcharts for mine, exploration, and drilling samples are shown in the figures below (Figures 14.6.1.1 and 14.6.1.2).
 Rejects and unused duplicates of mine samples are stored for 3 months before being sent to the mill for feeding while those of exploration and drilling samples are permanently stored in the core house for future reference.

 14.6.2.
-Preparation and assay facility
+Preparation and Assay Facility